QMrpy/flow-cpp-sdk/README.md

       pushd cmake/build
       cmake -DCMAKE_PREFIX_PATH=$MY_INSTALL_DIR ../..
       make -j
+      popd
       ```

      The above steps lead to a successful build on Ubuntu WSL2 and Mac OSX Big Sur 11.5.
 The executable `main` will be created in the `cmake/build` directory.

 ## Steps to run the FlowClient

-1. Start the flow emulator from a terminal.
+1. Start the flow emulator from a terminal, from a directory where a configuration file `flow.json` is present.

       ```
       flow emulator